 Bronze Cory Catfish

-The bronze cory is just a color variation of the same species known as green cory catfish.
+The bronze cory is just a color variation of the same species known as the green cory catfish.
 They’re active, but they shy away from other fish often!

 These fish come in four different shades, including an orange-yellow combination.